-The Special Deputy Liquidator is presently subject to a one year compensation plan which expires on December 31, 2012.
-We understand that beginning with 2013, Mr. Bengelsdorf's compensation continues as does his consulting agreement, unless terminated with thirty days' notice by either of the parties or if the Court does not approve its continuation.
+The Special Deputy Liquidator is presently subject to a one year compensation plan which expires on December 31, 2014.
+We understand that Mr. Bengelsdorf's compensation continues, as does his consulting agreement, unless terminated with thirty days' notice by either of the parties or if the Court does not approve its continuation.
 We also understand that you wish for us to continue providing annual assessments with respect to the competitiveness of the Special Deputy Liquidator's compensation plan since his plan will be submitted to the Court annually for review and approval of its continuation.

-The proposed compensation plan for the Special Deputy Liquidator consists of Base Compensation, which is \$600,000 for 2013, payable at \$50,000/month with a minimum of 2,100 hours worked, a "Stay" Bonus of \$400,000 and a Performance Bonus of \$150,000.
-The summary below includes an assessment of the competitiveness of Mr. Bengelsdorf's proposed compensation plan for 2013.
+The proposed compensation plan for the Special Deputy Liquidator consists of Base Compensation, which is \$600,000 for 2015, payable at \$50,000/month with a minimum of 1,850 hours worked, a "Stay" Bonus of \$325,000, down from \$400,000 in 2014, and no performance bonus for 2015.
+Mr. Bengelsdorf has eliminated the \$50,000 performance bonus from previous years.
+The summary below includes an assessment of the competitiveness of Mr. Bengelsdorf's proposed compensation plan for 2015.